elcorto/dotcp/README.rst

    examples
    --------
    Simulate (-s) what would be copied.
-       ./dotcp -s
+       dotcp -s

    Simulate and show diffs (-v).
-       ./dotcp -sv
+       dotcp -sv

    The same, but view the diff in a pager (vim currently)
-       ./dotcp -spv
+       dotcp -spv

    Show also unchanged files (-vv)

-       ./dotcp -spvv
+       dotcp -spvv
-       ./dotcp -sp -vv
+       dotcp -sp -vv

-   If you have updated target files and need to add the changes to this repo:
-   Show commands to copy changed target files to this repo (i.e. the reverse of installing them)
+   If you have updated target files and need to add the changes to the dotfiles repo.
+Show commands to copy changed target files the dotfiles repo (i.e. the reverse of installing them)

-       ./dotcp -sc
+       dotcp -sc

    and actually execute them (remove simulate):

-       ./dotcp -c
+       dotcp -c

    Note: due to cmd line parsing, -vs or -vp doesn't work, always use -v/-vv last.

 Dotfiles repo layout
 ====================